catalyst-fp7/documents/interoperability/interoperability.md

 Similarly, though some platforms (notably Drupal) will expose their data in RDFa, this still requires a crawling step and Catalyst tools are not expected to implement this themselves.
 In the specific case of Drupal, we recommend installation of the [SPARQL module](https://drupal.org/project/sparql), or at least the [RESTful Web service module](https://drupal.org/project/restws).

+An explicit goal of this specification is that a third player can offer a new component that will interoperate with the other components of the ecosystem, without the other components needing to adapt to the new component.
+In particular, the new component cannot expect endpoints tailored to the exact subset of data it requires, and it may have to obtain more data than it needs for its purposes.
+The RESTful endpoints thus err on the side of exhaustivity, as opposed to efficiency.
+Efficient, targeted requests may be defined in SPARQL, but not all catalyst components will offer generic, open SPARQL endpoints; and some authors of new component may not be familiar with SPARQL and RDF.
+Thus the choice of RESTful, JSON-LD endpoints as lowest common denominator.

 ### RESTful access endpoints

 Most client components will want to interact with the data on the platform, and this will usually be done through RESTful read/write endpoints (option 4 above), one for each conversation unit and main resource type[^maintype].